Collection of short message cards posted online

 A:

-(We do not provide in-home collection.)
+(We do not offer home pickup.)

-Added on May 27, 2025
+Added on

 Regarding the partitions in the dining room..